-Board of Directors on compensation, in particular those related to Natixis employees who have a significant impact on the company's risks.
+Board of Directors on compensation, in particular those related to the categories of staff whose professional roles and responsibilities may have a significant impact on the company's risk profile.

 In particular, the Committee reviews:

 - The level and terms of compensation for the Chairman of the Board of Directors and the Chief Executive Officer (CEO), including benefits in kind, health, death & disability and pension scheme, and indemnities if any, - The rules of repartition for the compensation of the members of the Natixis Board of Directors and its total amount to be submitted to the decision of the Natixis General Meeting, - The compliance of Natixis compensation policy with regulation, - The annual review of Natixis' variable compensation policy, with a focus on the categories of staff whose professional activities are likely to have a significant impact on Natixis' risk profile.